Rafaelcerq28/sales-microservices/README.md

-# Product Store - Microservices with Spring Boot
+# Product Sales - Microservices with Spring Boot

 This project is a microservices-based REST API for a product store, developed using Java.
 It leverages Spring Boot, Spring Cloud, Eureka Naming Server, and Spring Cloud Gateway to provide features like product registration, user registration, and sales processing.